smarthand-company/smarthand-company.github.io/smart-journal.md

 20 May 2025

 ## Changes:
- * QOA changes in workflow stages .
+ * QOL changes in workflow stages .

 <br/>